-Sirius is Dog Star and brightest star | EarthSky.org
+EarthSky | See Sirius, the brightest star in the night sky

 Normally, the only objects that outshine Sirius in our heavens are the sun, moon, Venus, Jupiter, Mars and Mercury (and usually Sirius outshines Mercury, too).

 Not counting the sun, the second-brightest star in all of Earth’s sky – next-brightest after Sirius – is Canopus.
-It can be seen from latitudes like those of the southern U.S. The third-brightest and, as it happens, the closest major star to our sun is Alpha Centauri.
-It’s too far south in the sky to see easily from mid-north latitudes.
+It can be seen from latitudes like those of the southern U.S.

+The third-brightest and, as it happens, the closest major star to our sun is Alpha Centauri.
+However, it’s too far south in the sky to see easily from mid-northern latitudes.

 At 8.6 light-years distance, Sirius is one of the nearest stars to us after the sun.
-A light-year, by the way, is nearly 6 trillion miles!
+By the way, a light year is nearly 6 trillion miles (9.4 trillion km)!

 Sirius is classified by astronomers as an “A” type star.
 That means it’s a much hotter star than our sun; its surface temperature is about 17,000 degrees Fahrenheit (9,400 Celsius) in contrast to our sun’s 10,000 degrees F (5,500 C).
 With slightly more than twice the mass of the sun and just less than twice its diameter, Sirius still puts out 26 times as much energy.
 It’s a main-sequence star, meaning it produces most of its energy by converting hydrogen into helium through nuclear fusion.

-Sirius has a small, faint companion star appropriately called The Pup.
-That name signifies youth, but in fact the companion to Sirius is a dead star called a white dwarf.
-Once a mighty star, The Pup today is an Earth-sized ember, too faint to be seen without a telescope.
+Sirius has a small, faint companion star appropriately called the Pup, or Sirius B. That name signifies youth, but in fact the companion to Sirius is a dead star called a white dwarf.
+Once a mighty star, the Pup today is an Earth-sized ember, too faint to be seen without a telescope.

 The position of Sirius is RA: 06h 45m 08.9s, dec: -16° 42′ 58″.